exadel-inc/etoolbox-authoring-kit/ui.apps/src/main/content/jcr_root/apps/authoring-toolkit/depends-on/README.md

  }
  ```

-`map` acton param can be used to process result.
+`map` acton param can be used to process results.
-The example below retrieves parent component's title and type in a special format.
+The example below retrieves the parent component's title and type in a special format.
  ```java
  public class Component {
          @Hidden